kiku-jw/DataFold/docs/overview.md

       max_age_hours: 0.5  # 30 minutes max staleness
 ```

-## What DataFold Is NOT
+## What DriftGuard Is NOT

 - **Not a data quality rules engine** - No custom SQL assertions
 - **Not a data catalog** - No metadata management
 - **Not a lineage tracker** - No dependency mapping
 - **Not dbt tests** - Focused on behavioral patterns, not schema validation

-DataFold is a **behavioral anomaly detector** that learns what "normal" looks like and alerts when reality deviates.
+DriftGuard is a **behavioral anomaly detector** that learns what "normal" looks like and alerts when reality deviates.